School of Journalism and Strategic Media

-The College of Media and Entertainment, of which the School of Journalism and Strategic Media is a part, has launched the Center for Innovation in Media, bringing together the University’s two campus radio stations, WMOT and WMTS, and the school newspaper, Sidelines, along with TV broadcasting facilities.
-With the center’s opening, the School will further expand its course offerings that emphasize the acquisition of digital multimedia skills.
+The School of Journalism and Strategic Media is a part of the College of Media and Entertainment, and includes the Center for Innovation in Media, bringing together the University’s two campus radio stations, WMOT and WMTS, and the school newspaper, Sidelines, along with TV broadcasting facilities.
+The Center enhances the School curriculum with further opportunities to acquire and use digital media skills.

-Students may also minor in the School of Journalism and Strategic Media.
+Students may minor in the School of Journalism and Strategic Media.
 Options include Journalism, Public Relations, Advertising and Visual Communication.

 The mission of the School of Journalism and Strategic Media is to:

 - Provide an undergraduate education combining a liberal arts foundation with contemporary media instruction and hands-on professional experience.

 - Educate students about the essential role and ethical responsibilities of a free press and media in a democratic and diverse society.